Login in Backend after Upgrading from 8.7.19 to 9.4 throws error

 Seems that by upgrading there is something you should fix on my opinion so that the BE users gets "converted" in the upgrade procedure already without setting up manually this like described.

-#6 Updated by Philipp Faber 10 months ago
+#6 Updated by Philipp Faber about 1 year ago

 On another server, I am not able to create a backend user from the install tool, after the InvalidPasswordHashException.
 I get this error: